isomerpages/moe-marisstellahigh/_cce/Secondary/CCE.md

 A key boy-centric experience for all Marists is the Cohort Camps.
-Camps  promote self-discovery and are good platforms for Marists to step out of their comfort zone, develop teamwork, resilience, and adaptability.
+Camps&nbsp; promote self-discovery and are good platforms for Marists to step out of their comfort zone, develop teamwork, resilience, and adaptability.
 The focus of each camp is different, tailored to meet the needs of Marists at each developmental stage.
 The Cohort Camps utilise a kinaesthetic boy-centric approach to ensure optimised learning.
 Secondary 3 Marists go through the nation-wide MOE Outward Bound Singapore (OBS) Challenge Programme, which provides them with the opportunity to interact with peers from other schools.
 Secondary 4 Marists go through a Youth Commitment Workshop to strengthen their mindset to overcome setbacks and motivate themselves towards success, equipping them with personal and life skills important for their future pathways.

 **Student Leadership**